 Type D Personality

-Of the four types, this one is more difficult to define.
-They are observant and clever.
-And these two characteristics form their main Extrinsic Trait of Anticipation.
+The Type D Person is observant and clever.
+These two characteristics form their main Extrinsic Trait of Anticipation.

 This trait allows them to predict future events.
 But it is not soothsaying.
-It is the ability to observe and understand the every day signals occurring around you.
+It is the ability to observe and understand every-day signals occurring around you.
 They put all of those observations together to make fairly reliable predictions.
 To understand how this is accomplished, click on the Read More link below.

 A company sought advice from a marketing firm in order to help them sell a breakfast cereal.
 A tiger was suggested as the motivating icon.
 It projected strength to those who ate the cereal, while imparting health benefits from the hidden vitamins.
 The marketing firm’s ability to predict how the public would react to the tiger mascot, is a classic example of how anticipation led to Kellogg’s Frosted Flakes™ becoming one of the Nation’s most recognized cereals.